-UnboundEd works with educators at every level of the system to provide grade-level, engaging, affirming, and meaningful — GLEAM™ — instruction.
-We’re exploring these topics more deeply over a series of blogs.
-In the first blog, we shared how our GLEAM focus is not a list of technical skills or attributes; in fact, GLEAM instruction happens when educator mindsets, planning practices, and classroom actions intertwine in service of historically marginalized students.
-Because teacher mindsets and teacher planning inform day-to-day classroom actions and decisions, we’ll focus in this post on those two aspects of GLEAM.
+In the first blog, we shared how our GLEAM focus is not a list of technical skills or attributes.
+GLEAM instruction happens when educator mindsets, planning practices, and classroom actions intertwine to meet the needs of every student.
+This post explores how teacher mindsets and planning inform day-to-day classroom actions and decisions.

 Mindsets Matter